osmandapp/web/main/docs/user/map/interact-with-map.md

 ## Rotate Map by Bearing

-When the **rotate map by bearing** mode (rotation by [movement direction](#map-orientation-modes)) is enabled, the map is oriented so that your forward view aligns directly above the *My Location* icon.
-If there is no movement, the map will remain stationary.
-In this mode, the map's center is positioned slightly below the center of the screen, allowing you to see more map data ahead of your movement — especially helpful in navigation mode.
-You can adjust the "rotate map by bearing" mode in the [Profile settings](../personal/profiles.md#appearance) or by tapping the [Compass](#compass).
+In the **rotate map by bearing** mode ([Movement direction](../widgets/map-buttons.md#compass)), the map automatically aligns with your direction of movement, so the area ahead of you is displayed at the top of the screen.
+This mode enhances navigation by shifting the map center slightly downward, showing more of the route ahead.
+If you are stationary, the map stays fixed.

+You can activate this feature via *Menu → Settings → Profiles → General settings → Appearance → Map orientation* or by double tapping the [Compass button](../widgets/map-buttons.md#compass-tapping-behavior).
+For more details about bearing, see [here](../widgets/nav-widgets.md#bearing-widget).

 ## Map Tilt and Horizon